zetian/ltl_sampling/README.md

 ### Single UAV case

 Follow the test example in src/tests/test_sample_dubins.cpp.
-Once you set up all the paremeters, tasks and environment, run src/python_vis/sampling_vis.py for visualization first, then run the test example, the result would looks like:
+Once you set up all the paremeters, tasks and environment, run src/python_vis/sampling_vis.py for visualization first, then run the test example, the result would look like:

 <img src="/data/test_example.png" align="middle" height="500" >